max-lee-dev/hackertype/README.md

 ## Post-Deploy:
 - profile database
 - leaderboards
+- add search for sol-name, have solutions popup (better search-id function)
 - grid showing ALL solutions
   - show's pb
   - each solution has a leaderboard (friend/global)

 ## Maybe:
-- add search for sol-name, have solutions popup
 - add user-set time limit
 - include more stats at the end (words got wrong, graph <- gonna be hard)